Analysis of long transients and detection of early warning signals of extinction in a class of predator-prey models exhibiting bistable behavior: Normal form near the singular Hopf bifurcation

 We refer to the work of Braaksma (Theorems 1 and 2 in \cite{BB}) for the detailed proof.
-With extensive algebraic calculations, we can write $(u,v,w)$ in terms of the original coordinates $(x,y,z)$.
-The transformations are given in the Appendix.
+With extensive algebraic calculations, we can write $(u,v,w)$ in terms of the original coordinates $(x,y,z)$ as given by (\ref{convert}) in the Appendix.